FC Chornomorets Odesa: Post WWII and Kharchovyk / Pischevik

+«Kharchovyk» (Odesa), 1947.
+From left to right: head coach Fomin, Bragin, Blyzinsky, Pukhovsky, Chubinsky, Shumilov, Khizhnikov, Chirklis, Boginsky, Potapov, Cherkassky, Spivak.

 After World War II the club was reestablished as Kharchovyk Odesa in the lower Soviet division (Class B).
 In 1950, the club lost its place in the play-offs to Spartak Uzhhorod (Zakarpattia Uzhhorod) and was dissolved.
 In 1953, upon the enlargement of the "Class B" competitions (Second division), the city of Odesa was represented by Metalurh (in Class B 1953, 1954) which soon was replaced again with already more familiar Kharchovyk Odesa.
 In 1957–58, there was established Avanhard sports society which adopted number of other smaller societies in Ukraine under its umbrella.
 In 1958, the Odesa city team adopted the name Chornomorets and represented the city's Rope Factory.

 Chornomorets (Black Sea Shipping Company)

 In 1959, Chornomorets was handed over to the Black Sea Shipping Company which was a member of Vodnik sports society.
 Since then its emblem corresponded with the main emblem of Vodnik society.
+In 1960, Chornomorets was only in 4th place in its zone.
+That same year, the Odessa "national" team defeated Inter Milan 5:1 in a friendly match in Odesa.

+In 1974, the club became the bronze medalist of the USSR championship.
+Chornomorets started well in the championship and was able to develop this success, for some time it was even in second place in the standings.
+The successful game of the "sailors" was based on the active actions of the midfield and defense, the loss of Anatoliy Shepel was felt in the attack, an equivalent replacement for whom was never found.
+Thus, defender Viktor Zubkov scored six goals in the championship, and midfielder Vladimir Makarov - thirteen, which allowed him to become the team's top scorer.

 In the last season of the Soviet Top League, Chornomorets earned fourth place, the only time it ever placed above the big clubs in Ukraine, Dynamo Kyiv, Shakhtar Donetsk and Dnipro Dnipropetrovsk.